MiguelAngel-ht/Basic_Programming_in_C_-2018-/01-Quadratic-Equation/README.md

 ## Key Functions

-Below are the two most relevant functions in the code:
+Below is the main function divided in parts in the code:

 ### Main Function